Visit Vulcano, Sicily: Mud baths, Great Crater, travel guide

 So, according to a meta-analysis[1], concentrations of 30 to 50 ppm of hydrogen sulphide have been found in the air near the mud pool.
 There is no other hot spring in Italy or France with such a high concentration of H₂S.
 Moreover, this gas has been shown to have curative properties for respiratory diseases (widely used in spas), rheumatism and skin diseases.
 But how about this unusual concentration?

+The mud pool also releases large quantities of carbon dioxide, as do many hot springs.
 This CO₂, although beneficial when dissolved in water, can be toxic in the air when it reaches high concentrations.
+Small peaks below 1000 ppm have been recorded around the mud pool, which is far from alarming.

 The normal concentration of CO₂ in the atmosphere is 430 ppm.
 Our daily intoxication with our own CO₂ (due to our lifestyles) is much higher and can even rise to 5000 ppm at night (i.e. for about ten hours).
-If you’d like to know more about this subject, I invite you to read the beginning of this article : How to Cleanse your Lungs with Simple, Natural Ways ?

 According to the meta-analysis, other gases are associated with hydrogen sulphide.
 Hundreds of parts per million of methane (CH4) and hydrogen (H2) have been found.

 All of these gases (hydrogen sulphide, methane and hydrogen) have powerful healing properties.
-To find out more, I talk about them at the end of this article: How to Cleanse your Lungs with Simple, Natural Ways ?
+To find out more, I talk about them at the end of this article: How to Cleanse your Lungs with Simple, Natural Ways?

 Finally, this mud, which is typical of volcanic mud, is probably made up of a large amount of silica.
 Silica is essential for cartilage, joints, bones, skin, etc. By the way, this mud bath often produces impressive results from the very first bath.